ComScore

 What Does Retinol Eye Cream Do?

-“Retinols are a great choice for the under-eye area because they boost collagen production, which makes them ideal for smoothing existing fine lines and preventing new ones from forming,” says Frieling.
+The skin around the eyes is extremely delicate, so many eye creams contain unique ingredients—or ingredients at lower concentrations—to effectively treat the area without causing irritation.
+As Dr. Gretchen Frieling further explains: “Retinols are a great choice for the under-eye area because they boost collagen production, which makes them ideal for smoothing existing fine lines and preventing new ones from forming,” says Frieling.
 "The area underneath the eyes is thinner and therefore more sensitive than the rest of the skin on your face, [so] you want to choose a retinol product designed specifically for the eyes, otherwise it could be too potent and lead to irritation and dryness."

-How to Use Retinol Eye Cream
+How Often Should You Use Retinol Eye Cream?

 "Retinol eye creams work best when used consistently.
 These products should be used on a regular basis for at least 12 weeks before deciding if they are effective or not," says Camp.